CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 [Click here for the MongoDB documentation](https://docs.mongodb.org/manual/reference/connection-string/)

-We discovered that MongoDB sometimes has strange hickups and that it does not always succeed in fetching data, even when it is available.
+We discovered that MongoDB sometimes has strange hiccups and that it does not always succeed in fetching data, even when it is available.
 We've added a quick and dirty fix for this by simply repeating the fetch operation a couple of times in case of a failure.
 To enable this feature, you can